Venezuela government, opposition to start talks in Mexico | Politics

 Washington has signaled willingness to ease sanctions if Maduro shows signs of serious negotiation with the opposition.
 But President Joe Biden's administration has broadly maintained measures against Venezuela's economy and continued supporting opposition leader Juan Guaido, recognized as the country's legitimate leader by Washington and other governments.

-In January 2019, Guaido declared an interim presidency after calling Maduro's re-election in 2018 fraudulent.
-But Guaido's position has weakened since then, largely due to disappointment that he has been unable to usher in a political transition.
-Maduro's position has been shored up by support from Russia and China, and the sources close to the talks said Russian delegates would be present at the Mexico City talks.
+Venezuelan government and opposition members will begin meetings in Mexico City on Friday to seek elusive consensus on how to overcome the economic and social crises gripping the country, Mexico's Foreign Ministry said in a statement on Thursday.
+The official confirmation came after Reuters reported earlier in the day that the talks would open, citing Venezuelan government and opposition sources, as well as a Mexican official.

-The opposition delegation will include former mayor and lawyer Gerardo Blyde; the ambassador to Colombia appointed by the 2015 parliament, Tomas Guanipa; the ambassador of the Guaido government in the United States, Carlos Vecchio; and former legislator Stalin Gonzalez.
 The Maduro administration's negotiating group will be led by Jorge Rodriguez, president of the National Assembly elected in December, and Hector Rodriguez, governor of the state of Miranda and a close confidant of the president.
+Maduro said in a live broadcast on state TV on Thursday evening that his son, Nicolas "Nicolosito" Maduro Guerra, a 31-year-old lawmaker, would also participate in the talks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)